My memoir companion pieces are Viv Albertine’s Clothes, Music, Boys, Laura Sage’s Bad Blood and Maggie O’Farrell’s I am, I am, I am.

-O’Farrell’s memoir is subtitled ‘seventeen brushes with death’ and in capturing her life through these numerous incidents, from muggings in Chile to her daughter’s life threatening allergies ( I was particularly moved by her essay on childbirth) she highlights the fragility of life, in particularly, a woman’s life.
+O’Farrell’s memoir is subtitled ‘seventeen brushes with death’ and in capturing her life through these incidents, from a mugging in Chile to her daughter’s life-threatening allergies, she highlights the fragility of life, in particular, a woman’s life.

 And while this memoir is a complete pleasure in isolation, it can also take you on a culture trail, from The Slits to The Vermillion Border and on to Joanna Hogg’s film Exhibition.

 This book may have started a mini publishing trend (Tracy Thorn’s Bedsit Disco Queen and Brix Smith’s The Rise, The Fall and The Rise were two others I read and enjoyed at the time) but Clothes, Music, Boys is in a league of its own.

 Finally to Lorna Sage’s Bad Blood, which I read it over 15 years ago but stays with me.
 Twice recommended on A Good Read, I can vouch that it’s a book that divides opinion.
 Sage tells the story of how she grew up with her estranged grandparents in their filthy vicarage, while her god-less philandering grandfather records his sexual conquests, including one of Sage’s teenage friends.
 Sage herself, pregnant as a teenager, works to escape rural life and moves away to university.
 Yes, Sage is dark and judgemental, but this is exquisitely rendered autobiography.

 Pulitzer Prize winning Personal History by Katherine Graham.

 Why Be Happy When You Could Be Good by Jeanette Winterson.

 My Life in France by Julia Child

 I remember nothing and other reflections by Nora Ephron

 Love Nina – dispatches from teenage life by Nina Stibbe